kenwals/shinrin-yoku/README.md

 ---
 ## Deployment

 For easy deployment on GitHub pages you will need a GitHub user account and a possibly a Gitpod user account.
-If you wish to make changes to this repository , please follow the GitHub steps first.
+If you wish to make changes to this repository, please follow the GitHub steps first.

 **GitHub**

 GitHub is a code hosting platform for version control and collaboration.
-It's free to enrol for a user account and i would recommend you have one if you wish to deploy this repository and make changes.
+It's free to enrol for a user account and I would recommend you have one if you wish to deploy this repository and make changes.

 When you have a GitHub account you can simple click on the Fork button on the top right corner.
 This is clone the Shinrin-Yuko repository for your GitHub account, then you can make any changes you like.